 Another reason Asian people save so much cash is because in a way it’s really easy.
 Asians have seen extreme poverty in Asia – the kind you don’t see in America.
 And for whatever reason, Asians seem to always remember that and look down instead of up.

 Compare an American slum (above) with a Chinese slum (below).
 The American slum used to be an ok place that has fallen in disrepair.
 Middle class families could move in and spruce it up.
 The Chinese slum is made up of shanties – there isn’t an equivalent in America.
 It will only get better by razing it down And when you’re exposed to such poverty, it’s much easier to think that skipping a latte does not count as sacrifice.

 Also, because Asians travel, they know how much opportunity there is in America.
 It’s hard not to be grateful for such opportunities and not want to waste them by squandering your money.

-Ok Some Asians Are Cheap
+Ok Some Chinese People Are Cheap

 You might point out this or that Asian person who is incredibly stingy, even towards their own health or towards their family.
 Ok fine, SOME Asians are really stingy.
 There are over two billion Asians- some have got to be assholes, ok?
 But a lot of us aren’t.